-I have worked in the helping profession since the early 1990’s, and maintained a counseling practice since 2006.
-During this time I have served as Assistant Professor at both Saint Mary’s College and the University of Wisconsin-Whitewater, training graduate students in the art and science of clinical mental health counseling and couples and family counseling.
-In addition, I served as the clinical director of a large counseling center at the University of Wisconsin – Whitewater, and currently am enjoying both clinical work and work as an Associate Professor of Clinical Mental Health Counseling in the Seattle area.
+Dr. Cook has worked in the helping profession since the early 1990’s, and maintained a counseling practice since 2006.
+During this time he has served as Assistant Professor at both Saint Mary’s College and the University of Wisconsin-Whitewater, training graduate students in the art and science of clinical mental health counseling and couples and family counseling.
+In addition, he has served as the clinical director of a large counseling center at the University of Wisconsin – Whitewater, and is currently enjoying both clinical work and work as an Associate Professor of Clinical Mental Health Counseling in the Seattle area.

 Stauffer, M., Cook, J., Trippany-Simmons, R., & Rush-Wilson, T. (2016).The Many Facets of Human Development: Spiritual and Moral Developmental Theories.
 In S. Mark & D. Capuzzi (Eds.).
 Human growth and development across the lifespan: Applications for counselors.
 Wiley & Sons.

 Blackley, S., & Cook, J. (2015).
 Drug-facilitated sexual assault: From distorted memory to an inability to forget.
 The Wisconsin Counseling Journal.